- 8 ounces dry bowtie (farfalle) pasta, uncooked

 - 1 pound boneless skinless chicken breasts, cut into bite-size pieces

 - 1 can (14.5 oz each) Hunt's® Petite Diced Tomatoes, undrained

 - 1 pkg (12 oz each) frozen Alexia® Parmesan Peas

 - 1 container (10 oz each) refrigerated Alfredo sauce

 - Cook pasta according to package directions.
 Meanwhile, heat oil in large skillet over medium-high heat.
-Add chicken; cook 10 minutes or until no longer pink in centers (165°F), turning once.
-Remove from skillet; cover to keep warm.
+Add chicken; sprinkle with salt.
+Cook 5 minutes or until no longer pink in centers, stirring occasionally.

 |Amount per Serving|

 |Dietary fiber||7 g||27%|

 About our Nutrition Information

 You have successfully submitted your rating or review for this recipe.
 If you submitted a review, please note that it might take up to 72 hours for your review to appear on our site.